Lasik in Singapore

 Image credit: @jerrytaneyesurgery

-Not to worry about having to make it to work the next morning, as you’ll receive a Medical Certificate (MC) that will give you three to five days off, depending on the clinic.
+Not to worry about having to make it to work the next morning, as you’ll receive a Medical Certificate (MC) that will give you 2-5 days off, depending on the clinic.
 As a form of courtesy, you might want to inform your boss or office team mates about your Lasik leave in advance, so that they can prepare to make arrangements to cover your work during those days.

 Image credit: @envisionboston